kkkaterinaaa/Image-classifier/README.md

 # Image Classification with FastAPI and Streamlit

-This project implements an image classification system using a ResNet model.
+This project implements an image classification system using a ResNet model and CIFAR-10 dataset.
 The backend is powered by **FastAPI** and the frontend by **Streamlit**.
 Users can upload images via a Streamlit web interface, which sends the images to a FastAPI backend that returns the predicted class.

 ## Features